 ->EFFECTIVE JULY 1, 2014 THE HOUSING CHOICE VOUCHER WAITING LIST CLOSED – NO NEW APPLICATIONS WILL BE ACCEPTED THEREAFTER!!.

 - The Board of Commissioners in December 2013 approved the submission of applications to convert the public housing communities to a more feasible affordable housing scenario, possibly using Low Income Housing Tax Credits, Private Financing and Project Based Rental Assistance.
 HUD has received the applications from HCAAC and we have received conditional approvals for Meade Village and Freetown Village.
 Official correspondence regarding all of the public housing communities is expected in February or March of 2015.
 The agency has tentatively planned to do substantial rehabilitation of the communities and will likely see project based rental assistance replace the public housing operating subsidy.
 There is no expectation to relocate residents or complete any demolition or disposition.
 More news to come later in 2015.
 See more information on the Resident Info tab, under Rental Assistance Demonstration.

-- The Housing Commission receives a perfect score for FY2014 under HUD’s Section Eight Management Assessment Program!
+- The Housing Commission receives HIGH PERFORMER AWARD for FY2015 under HUD’s Section Eight Management Assessment Program!
 Congratulations to the staff, owners and program recipients!
-We are currently awaiting the final score for 2014.